 - 7.1 Sample Preparation-Blend the gross sample very well.
 For non-free-flowing materials mechanical agitation is necessary (for example, V-type blender with intensifier).
-If sample splitting of free-flowing materials is necessary, use a spinning riffler. - 7.2 Sample Degassing - 7.2.1 Sample size is related to the equipment being used and shall conform to the equipment manufacturer's recommendations for highest precision. - 7.2.2 The degassing technique (for example, vacuum, novacuum) shall conform to the equipment manufacturer's recommendations. - 7.2.3 The degassing temperature shall be 1 h at 423 K. - 7.2.4 Samples must be analyzed immediately after degassing. - 7.3 Analysis-The analysis procedure recommended by the manufacturer as their most precise shall be followed.
+If sample splitting of free-flowing materials is necessary, use a spinning riffler.3 - 7.2 Sample Degassing - 7.2.1 Sample size is related to the equipment being used and shall conform to the equipment manufacturer's recommendations for highest precision. - 7.2.2 The degassing technique (for example, vacuum, novacuum) shall conform to the equipment manufacturer's recommendations. - 7.2.3 The degassing temperature shall be 1 h at 423 K. - 7.2.4 Samples must be analyzed immediately after degassing.

-&lt;sup>1 This test method is under the jurisdiction of ASTM Committee C21 on Ceramic Whitewares and Related Products and is the direct responsibility of Subcommittee C21.04 on Raw Materials.
+1 This test method is under the jurisdiction of ASTM Committee C21 on Ceramic Whitewares and Related Prodcuts and is the direct responsibility of Subcommittee C21.04 on Raw Materials.

-Current edition approved Jan.
-1, 2009.
-Published February 2009.
+Current edition approved April 1, 2004.
+Published May 2004.
 Originally approved in 1986.
-Last previous edition approved in 1997 as C 1069 - 86 (2004)ε1.
+Last previous edition approved in 1997 as C 1069 - 86 (1997)^{e1}.

-&lt;sup>2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
+2 For referenced ASTM standards, visit the ASTM website, www.astm.org, or contact ASTM Customer Service at service@astm.org.
 For Annual Book of ASTM Standards volume information, refer to the standard's Document Summary page on the ASTM website.